gamesbook/pyprototypr/docs/overview.md

 the board, the tiles, the cards and so on.

 > **pyprototypr** is *NOT* a full-blown graphics editor - like the Adobe
-> Photoshop, GIMP, or Inkscape packages - which allow sophisticated creation
+> Photoshop, GIMP, or Inkscape packages - or a desktop publishing tool, which allow
-> and editing of complex designs - and it does not attempt in **any** way to
+> sophisticated creation of complex graphics and text layouts - and it does not
-> replicate their functionality.
+> attempt in **any** way to replicate their functionality!

 ## How do I use it?

-In general, what you do is type a set of instructions into a file on your computer, save that file, and then use Python to create your output - a PDF file - containing the results of the instructions; hopefully the design you intended!
+In general, what you do is type a set of instructions into a file on your computer, save that file, and then use Python to create your output - a PDF or PNG file - containing the results of those instructions; hopefully the design you intended!

+As your design changes and evolves, you add or change instructions and recreate the output.

 ## How does it work?